 We intend to enter into an Intellectual Property Cross License Agreement with GE, pursuant to which GE will grant to us perpetual and irrevocable, non-exclusive, royalty-free licenses to use and exploit certain intellectual property rights (excluding trademarks and domain names) that are currently being used by the GE Vernova business but are being retained by GE.
+Additionally, GE will retain certain perpetual and irrevocable, non-exclusive, royalty-free rights with respect to certain intellectual property rights (excluding trademarks and domain names) that are currently being used by the GE Vernova business but are being retained by GE.
 Additionally, GE will retain certain perpetual and irrevocable, non-exclusive, royalty-free rights with respect to certain intellectual property rights (excluding trademarks and domain names) that are currently being used in GE's retained businesses and are allocated to us.

 The field of use for the licenses granted to us will generally be the GE Vernova business as conducted immediately prior to the Spin-Off, with natural extensions and evolutions.
 The field of use for the rights retained by GE will generally be GE's retained businesses as conducted immediately prior to the Spin-Off, with natural extensions and evolutions.
 In addition, GE will grant to us certain rights to use the licensed intellectual property for internal development purposes in all fields in which the GE Vernova business is operating or conducting research and development at the time of the Spin-Off and other government-funded research projects.
-GE will similarly retain for itself certain rights to use the intellectual property licensed from us to GE for internal development purposes in all field in which GE Aerospace is operating or conducting research and development at the time of the Spin-Off and other government-funded research projects.
+GE will similarly retain for itself certain rights to use the intellectual property licensed from us to GE for internal development at the time of E Aerospace is operating or conducting research and development at the time of the Spin-Off and other government funded research and development at the time of the Spin-Off and other government funded research and development at the time of the Spin-Off and other government funded research and development at the time of the Spin-Off and other government funded research and development at the time of the Spin-Off and other government funded research and development at the time of the Spin-Off and other government funded research and development at the time of the Spin-Off and other government funded research and development at the time of the Spin-Off and other government-funded research projects.

 GE also will grant to us a perpetual, irrevocable, royalty-free license to use certain patent rights developed at GE's Global Research Center in any field outside of GE's retained businesses as conducted immediately prior to the Spin-Off.
 Such license granted to us is exclusive within the GE Vernova business as conducted immediately prior to the Spin-Off and is otherwise non-exclusive.
 Additionally, GE will retain a perpetual, irrevocable, royalty-free license to use certain other patent rights developed at GE's Global Research Center and allocated to us in any field outside of the GE Vernova business as conducted immediately prior to the Spin-Off.
-Such license retained by GE is exclusive within GE's retained businesses as conducted immediately prior to the Spin-Off and is otherwise non-exclusive.
+Such license retained by GE is exclusive within GE's retained businesses as conducted immediately prior to the Spin-Off and is otherwise.